pmossman/mirrorbast/README.md

 #### macOS

 1. Download the `mirrorbast-vX.Y.Z-macos-arm64.zip` file.
-2. Double-click the downloaded `.zip` file to extract the `Mirrorbast.app` application bundle (usually extracts to the same folder, e.g., Downloads).
+2. Double-click the downloaded `.zip` file to extract its contents.
+You should see `Mirrorbast.app` and a script file named `Fix Mirrorbast Permissions.command`.
-3.  **Drag the `Mirrorbast.app` icon into your Applications folder.**
+3.  **Drag *both* `Mirrorbast.app` and `Fix Mirrorbast Permissions.command` into your Applications folder.** (Keeping them together is important for the script to work).
-4.  **First Launch (Gatekeeper Bypass):** macOS Gatekeeper will likely prevent the app from opening initially because it's from an unidentified developer and hasn't been notarized by Apple.
-You will probably see a warning like ""Mirrorbast" can't be opened because it is from an unidentified developer".
+4.  **Run the Fix Script:** Due to macOS Gatekeeper security settings, you will likely see an error message saying **""Mirrorbast" is damaged and can’t be opened..."** if you try to run the app directly.
+To fix this:
-    * **Right-click** (or Control-click) the Mirrorbast application icon in your Applications folder.
+    * **Double-click the `Fix Mirrorbast Permissions.command` file** inside your Applications folder.
-    * Select **"Open"** from the context menu.
-    * You might see the same warning again, but this time there should be an **"Open"** button.
-Click it.
+    * macOS may warn you that this is a script downloaded from the internet.
+Click **"Open"** if prompted.
+    * A Terminal window will open and run the command.
+It should print "Permissions potentially fixed!".
+Press Enter to close the Terminal window when it's done.
+    * *(Troubleshooting: If double-clicking the `.command` file doesn't work or gives an error, you might need to right-click it, select "Open With", choose "Terminal.app", and then click "Open" on the warning dialog.)*
+5.  **Launch Mirrorbast:** After running the fix script successfully, you should be able to double-click `Mirrorbast.app` to open it.
-    * You should only need to do this the first time you run this specific version. *(The "damaged" error and the `xattr` command should no longer be necessary with the ZIP distribution).*
+    * **Note:** You *might* still need to perform the standard **right-click -> Open** procedure the very first time you launch the app after running the fix script if you see an "unidentified developer" warning.

 #### Linux (Debian/Ubuntu)